Deepakvk18/8-weeks-sql-challenge/Case Study #3 - Foodie-Fi/Customer Journey.md

 | 19          | pro monthly   | 2020-06-29 |
 | 19          | pro annual    | 2020-08-29 |

-        * People like 13, 16 & 19 tend to go sequentially to decide to purchase the plans each time they feel like the service provides value to them
+* Customers like 13, 16 & 19 tend to go sequentially to decide to purchase the plans each time they feel like the service provides value to them
 <br/>

 | customer_id | plan_name     | start_date |
 | ----------- | ------------- | ---------- |
 | 15          | trial         | 2020-03-17 |
 | 15          | pro monthly   | 2020-03-24 |
 | 15          | churn         | 2020-04-29 |

 * 15 on the other hand, decided that the service is not useful to him/her depending on the service provided by Foodie fi.
 <br/>

 ### What does a customer journey looks like?

 ![image](https://user-images.githubusercontent.com/103412614/231981572-1ad8c4c2-c6b1-4295-9837-41bd37266401.png)

+Thus, people upgrade or downgrade their plan depending upon the quality of the service provided.